j9t/little-books/manuscript/website-quality-control.md

 Two anecdotes illustrate that approach.
 There’s one tale of a manager who has, despite efforts of their team to up the ante and increase quality in their department, never endorsed, let alone supported or encouraged those team members’ efforts in team communications or goals.
 That quality initiative’s efforts, witnessed at one point at a major corporation, suffered a significant blowback.

 At the same firm at another time, managers called out the importance of quality and used available data points, like performance scores as measured by [Google’s PageSpeed tools](https://developers.google.com/speed), accessibility problems as measured by [Sidar’s HERA](https://web.archive.org/web/20150726041535/http://www.sidar.org/hera/), or the number of validation errors as measured by [W3C’s Link Checker](https://validator.w3.org/checklink).
-Although the team in question never got to tie metrics like these to performance evaluations, that precise step was on the table as to have strong encouragement and—ultimately enforce—higher quality.
+Although the team in question never got to tie metrics like these to performance evaluations, that precise step was anticipated to have strong encouragement and lead to—enforce—higher quality.

 ### Logistics

 In broad terms, our efforts around quality require logistics.
 These might consist of the following, listed briefly for inspiration:

-Standards and guidelines documentation
-: No quality effort can succeed without standards and guidelines.
+* Standards and guidelines documentation: No quality effort can succeed without standards and guidelines.
 These can be external, but wherever they can be found, they must be documented.

-Meta documentation
-: What our quality efforts entail and require must also be documented.
+* Meta documentation: What our quality efforts entail and require must also be documented.
 That…

-Internal websites or wikis
-: …is best done on some internal website or wiki.
+* Internal websites or wikis: …is best done on some internal website or wiki.
 Here, we should gather everything we want, know, do, and plan.

-Dedicated contacts
-: Quality stands and falls with people.
+* Dedicated contacts: Quality stands and falls with people.
 At least one among them should serve as a contact, and that person must not just be responsible and accountable, but also discoverable and available.

-Mailing lists
-: To coordinate quality efforts, communicate new and updated documentation, and so on, mailing lists are a crucial tool.
+* Mailing lists: To coordinate quality efforts, communicate new and updated documentation, and so on, mailing lists are a crucial tool.
 There can be lists for quality-focused teams, as well as lists open to the entire enterprise.

-Events
-: Google has a practice to host “fix-its” or “fixlets,” events that let the company or departments clean up and improve their work and code base, but quality events can range from a toast on quality at the daily Scrum meeting to company representatives speaking about quality at industry conferences.
+* Events: Google has a practice to host “fixits” or “fixlets,” events that let the company or departments clean up and improve their work and code base, but quality events can range from a toast on quality at the daily Scrum meeting to company representatives speaking about quality at industry conferences.

 The more a quality initiative grows and matures, the more tools and methods it may employ.
 This here describes our basic options.